M Search · Compensation Intelligence Report

 $200–$225K base · $400–$500K OTE

-Higher OTE expectations but less direct OCFO experience · Cross-border fluency rare
+Higher OTE expectations relative to OCFO domain depth · Cross-border fluency rare

 GRC-adjacent backgrounds sell into CFO organizations through a compliance lens, not a treasury or AP lens.
-This category tends to produce candidates with strong enterprise sales discipline but limited OCFO product domain context.
-Floor expectations run higher than the actual market for early-stage OCFO mandates.
+This category tends to produce candidates with strong enterprise sales discipline but limited OCFO product domain depth.
+Floor expectations often run ahead of what early-stage OCFO mandates can support.

 msearchco.com8